 By moving to the cloud, companies can eliminate redundancies, streamline their technology stack, and increase flexibility and speed to market.
 It’s true that business technology strategy is often the driver of overall strategy and growth for an organization.
 In a 2020 survey conducted by Deloitte and WSJ Intelligence, 40% of surveyed CEOs said that CIOs (or similar tech leaders) would be the key driver of business strategy in the next three to five years.

-Many large organizations are saddled with significant technical debt, which can also delay cloud migrations.
+Many large organizations are saddled with significant technical debt, which can also delay a cloud migration.
 If this is the case, ensure your organization is looking at a long-term strategy for lessening the burdens of legacy technology, and setting aside the necessary funds to reduce spend for those solutions that are no longer serving your business.

 In a Virtru case study, Ken Cheney, the acting CIO of Maryland’s Department of Education, shared his advice for cloud migrations: “I suggest using in-house employees to train your team.
 Invest in making experts out of a select group of people in your organization and get them to share their knowledge.
 Not only do people respond better to training from peers and colleagues, but this way your trainers will have an intimate knowledge of the organization which really helps when rolling out the new systems.”